Boardgame.io React Client Workaround

 const client = useRef<ReturnType<typeof RawClient<IG>> | null>(null);

-// Force update when client notify us about changes
+// Force update when the client notifies us about changes

 const forceUpdate = useForceUpdate();